wullm/SimulationAnalysisTutorial/README.md

-# ExGal Summer School Tutorial 1: Analyzing simulations
+# ExGal Summer School Tutorial: Analyzing simulations

 In this tutorial, you will gain some experience with the basic analysis of cosmological N-body simulations.
 The tutorial consists of three parts, each chapter introducing you to a different set of codes.